A 12-Step Approach to Protecting Data and Securing Your Network

 If you cannot confidently answer ‘Yes!’ to these questions, keep reading.

-- Implement a cloud-based email security system to stop threats before they ever make it to your mail server;
+- Implement a cloud-based email security system to capture spam, block phishing scams, and stop threats before they ever make it to your mail server.

-- Periodically test the backup system so you are 100% certain it’s working; and
+- Periodically test the backup system so you are 100% certain it’s working.

 - Document a disaster plan to ensure your entire team understands what to do in the event of catastrophe.